ordbase/monkesee-monkedo/engine/README.md

 In your routes (`config/routes.rb`) mount the beer.db.admin app; add the line:

-    mount BeerDbAdmin::Server, :at => '/db'
+    mount BeerDbAdmin::Engine, :at => '/db'

 ## License